DarrenJAN/school-notes/3b/cs-486-notes.md

 ### Alpha-beta Pruning

 - add-on to minimax search

+> Trick is that we can compute the correct minimax value without searching the entire tree

 - pruning: eliminate large parts of the game tree from consideration
 - alpha: value of best choice we have found so far on path for MAX
 - beta: value of best choice we have found so far on path for MIN